 Please note: We are experiencing increased interest from the writing community and slots are being filled quickly.
 So act fast!

 EVENT GUIDELINES – WHAT ELSE TO EXPECT:

-We ask that all of the performers show up early.
-Virtual doors open at 5:30 pm CDT.
+We ask that the four featured readers show up early.
+Zoom virtual doors open at 5:30 pm CST.
 This gives the host time to do a roll call and take care of pre-show matters.

 Find a quiet place and make sure Zoom is the only app running on your system.

 We encourage all performers to use a headset mic or lapel mic.
-This will allow for a much more enjoyable listening experience for the audience.
+This will allow for a much more enjoyable listening experience for yourself and the audience.